Taiwan shuts down as Typhoon Kong-rey hits land – DW – 10/31/2024

 The fast-moving typhoon made landfall on the sparsely populated east coast at 1:40 pm (0540 GMT, Taiwan’s Central Weather Administration (CWA) said.
 Strong winds and downpours are likely to affect nearly all of Taiwan.

-Once a super typhoon, Kong-rey weakened overnight but retains the strength of a category 4 hurricane with winds of over 250 kilometers per hour (155 miles per hour), according to storm tracking website Tropical Storm Risk.
+Once a super typhoon, Kong-rey weakened overnight but retained the strength of a Category 4 hurricane with winds of over 250 kilometers per hour (155 miles per hour), according to storm tracking website Tropical Storm Risk.

 Taiwan’s weather forecaster said it will be the biggest typhoon in size to hit the island since 1996.
 It called Kong-rey a "strong typhoon" which is the most powerful storm level in Taiwan.